Levreka/surfs_up/README.md

 # surfs_up

 ## Overview:
-An investor wants to learn more about the weather before committing to build a Surf and Ice Cream shop in Oahu, Hawaii.
+An investor wants to learn more about the weather before committing to build a surfs shop that will serve also ice cream in Oahu, Hawaii.
 The investors main concern is the weather and how this can have a positive or negative effect in his investment.
-For that purpose we use tools like Jupyternotebook to run python along with other tools like SQlite Database and PostgreSQL and running Flask applications.
+For that purpose, we gather data from SQlite data source and used tools like Jupyter notebook to run python coding language and create statistical analysis.

 ## Results:
 <img width="1280" alt="Dec_temperatures" src="https://user-images.githubusercontent.com/90356052/142789900-6cb49180-d2d6-4e8f-a265-f139a9d1da7a.png">